EmreBeraAkarsu/Car-Delarship2/README.md

 ## Description of the Project

+This project is advanced version of previously made Car Dealership application.
+Same as before, this application makes it easier for the dealerships to store their inventory and filter different vehicles within their inventory.
+Contract creation is the newly added feature for this version of the project.

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I should be able to enter the basic sales information, so the sales information is stored to be viewed later on for analysis
+- As a user, I should be able to add a vehicle information to the contract, so I know which contract is related to what vehicle
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I should be able to enter if the contract is a lease or a sale, so I can get the related information to the contract
+- As a user, I should be able to get the calculated pricing, so the amount due and other pricing details or known by me

 ## Setup